department-of-veterans-affairs/va.gov-team/products/ask-va/research/Question protocol/Conversation guide.md

 ## Background

-As a reminder, our goal is to undersatnd which fields are necessary in order for agents to deliver Ask VA.
+Our goal is to **understand which fields are necessary in order for agents to deliver Ask VA**.
 These are our research questions:

 * Who uses the answers to each question in this form?
 * What do they use the answers to each question for?